f0ckmyduck/Logicism/glossary.md

 The score is calculated as such: `<points gained> / <maximum points> = <score>`

-The combinational nature should counteract teacher biasing and give the student the opportunity to show necessary additional skills through the additive behaviour.
+The combinational nature should counteract teacher biasing and give the student the opportunity to show necessary additional skills through the additive behavior.

 __Expansion needed__